-The university multiple academic programs as follows:
+The university multiple academic scholarships as follows:

 -Office of undergraduate affairs scholarships include following scholarships: Florida College Transfer Academic Scholarship (FCTAS) of $4000 to transfer in-state community college students selected to the All-Florida Academic First Team; Florida College Transfer Scholarship (FCTS) with a value of $1000 to $2000 for qualified Florida residents; Tuition Exchange Program available for employee dependents attend colleges and universities other than their home institution and Athletic Scholarships for students or their high school coach.

 -Dean of Students Office awards University Women’s Club Scholarships of $1,000 and Cheryl Ziegert Memorial Scholarship to female UF students with learning disabilities.

 -Department of Housing and Residence Education awards Randall J. Bodner and Gary W. Faircloth Scholarship of $500to recognize and reward outstanding leadership.
 Applicants must be full-time students in good standing and must be directly involved in residence hall activities an area/hall government.
 The department also provides Cathie Ponikvar/NRHH Award to a continuing student who reflects strong leadership and maintains the best academic record possible.